What the Xbox One X discontinuation means for the next generation of Xbox

 “Your Xbox One gaming accessories come into the future with you,” writes Spencer.
 “The Xbox Elite Controller and Xbox Adaptive Controller all work on Xbox Series X, so you don’t have to purchase new controllers.”

 One of the advantages of maintaining compatibility with Xbox One gamepads is that Microsoft could potentially cut that cost.
-It seems likely that a lot of people want a new Xbox, only have a 1080p TV, and already have a controller lying around.
+It seems likely that a lot of the people that want a new Xbox, only have a 1080p TV, and already have a controller lying around.
 And by appealing to those customers, Microsoft could have a $300 next-gen Xbox on store shelves this holiday or soon after.